-[a] Students may not be released to law enforcement authorities voluntarily by School officials unless the student has been placed under arrest or unless the parent ~~or legal guardian~~ and the student agree to the release.
+[a] Students may not be released to law enforcement authorities voluntarily by School officials unless the student has been placed under arrest or unless the parent and the student agree to the release.

-[b] When students are removed from School for any reason by law enforcement authorities, every reasonable effort shall be made to contact the student's parent ~~or legal guardian~~ immediately except in cases of child abuse and neglect.
+[b] When students are removed from School for any reason by law enforcement authorities, every reasonable effort shall be made to contact the student's parent immediately except in cases of child abuse and neglect.
 Such effort shall be documented.

-[c] The Principal shall immediately notify the Board of the removal of a student from School by law enforcement authorities.
+[c] The Director shall immediately notify the Board of the removal of a student from School by law enforcement authorities.

-[d] Where it is necessary to take a student into custody on School premises, the law enforcement officer shall contact the Principal and relate the circumstances necessitating such action.
+[d] Where it is necessary to take a student into custody on School premises, the law enforcement officer shall contact the Director and relate the circumstances necessitating such action.

-[e] Whenever the need arises to make arrests or take students into custody on School premises, the Principal shall make reasonable efforts to consult and confer with the law enforcement officers as to how an arrest is to be made.
+[e] Whenever the need arises to make arrests or take students into custody on School premises, the Director shall make reasonable efforts to consult and confer with the law enforcement officers as to how an arrest is to be made.

-[f] When possible, the Principal shall have the student summoned to the Principal's office before the student is taken into custody.
+[f] When possible, the Director shall have the student summoned to the Director's office before the student is taken into custody.

-[g] When a student has been taken into custody or arrested on School premises without prior notification to the Principal, the School staff present shall encourage the law enforcement officers to tell the Principal of the circumstances as quickly as possible.
-If the officers decline to tell the Principal, the School staff members present shall immediately notify the Principal.
+[g] When a student has been taken into custody or arrested on School premises without prior notification to the Director, the School staff present shall encourage the law enforcement officers to tell the Director of the circumstances as quickly as possible.
+If the officers decline to tell the Director, the School staff members present shall immediately notify the Director.